|Natural Complementary Therapies - your key to improved health and well-being|

 Enjoy the Healing Qualities of Aloe Vera - Grow Your Own Plants

-NEWS of a NEW PRODUCT: Calling all gardeners; it's cuttings season, time to get your clippers out!
+NEWS of our NEW PRODUCTS: Calling all gardeners; it's cuttings season, time to get your clippers out!

 It's cutting and repotting season.
 To learn more about using Aloe Vera Rooting Hormone Gel to get your cuttings off to a good, healthy start, order online today.

 Are you a fan of ALOE VERA?
 Aloe Vera has hundreds of uses around the home for health and wellbeing.
 If you would like to try some, our Aloe Vera is 100% pure and natural, straight from the leaf.
 On the Aloe plants website, I can supply you with large Aloe Vera Leaves, Vacuum Sealed - ready to extract the gel.
 The order page has videos that show how to extract your gel and how to store it.
 Go here to find out more information: Vacuum Packed Aloe Leaves.